blairyeung/blairyeung/readme.md

-# I am
+#
+Hi there!
+I'm **Blair Yang**, a passionate and motivated sophomore studying Computer Science and Bioinformatics at the University of Toronto.
+I'm fascinated by the intersection of technology, biology, and data science, and I'm eager to make an impact in this field.

-**Blair Yang** , a sophomore at the University of Toronto, Computer Science & Bioinformatics Specialist.
+🎓 Currently pursuing a Bachelor of Science (BSc) in Computer Science & Bioinformatics Specialist

+🌱 I’m constantly learning and experimenting with new technologies and techniques to further my understanding in my areas of interest.

 ## 📧 Reach me through